Green number-plate scheme begins

-The Department for Transport (DfT) believes such a measure would allow local authorities to quickly identify ‘clean’ cars, which would make exclusion areas like London’s Ultra Low Emission Zone (ULEZ) easier to police.
-Drivers could also benefit from reduced parking rates in some areas, as well as the ability to drive in bus lanes without risking a fine.
+The Department for Transport (DfT) believes the measure will allow local authorities to quickly identify ‘clean’ cars, making exclusion areas like London’s Ultra Low Emission Zone (ULEZ) easier to police.
+In future, drivers could also benefit from reduced parking rates in some areas or perhaps access to bus lanes.

 The idea of green number plates is part of the DfT’s 'Road to Zero' strategy, which set out the Government’s ambition to see ultra-low-emissions vehicles form at least half of all car sales by 2030.
 Currently, on average, around 1% of newly registered vehicles are fully electric.

 The Road to Zero plan is inspired by a similar scheme in Ontario, Canada, where drivers of clean vehicles have free access to toll lanes, among other perks.
 This has led to an increase in electric-vehicle registrations, raising hopes that similar results can be achieved in the UK.